 Signs of a Fake Citrine Crystal

-When holding a real Citrine crystal in one hand and a fake in the other, the genuine crystal feels cooler than the glass, which is absorbing heat from your body.
+Another subtle way to tell the difference is by feeling the temperature of the crystal.
+When holding a real citrine crystal in one hand and a fake in the other, the genuine crystal feels cooler than the glass, which is absorbing heat from your body.

 Signature Real Citrine Characteristics

-Sharp, white borders around the bottom of a druse (lots of tiny crystals on one rock base), or geodes, are sure signs of heat-treated citrine.
+Sharp, white borders around the bottom of a druse or geodes are sure signs of heat-treated citrine.
 Citrine isn't found in geodes naturally.

 Genuine citrine has a fairly uniform color from base to tip.

 Genuine citrine is pretty clear inside even when raw, whereas, with heat-treated citrine, you cannot see through the crystal.